If your non-profit organization has an event that might be of interest to JNA members please e-mail the details to Chuck Whitehead,

 click on Jefferson Neighborhood Association.

-At our July 9th meeting, we'll vote on the changes.
+At our July 9th meeting, JNA members approved the bylaws revisions.

 Citizens of San Antonio are no strangers to high temperatures and humidity during the summer months.
 Every year, people across the country die due to heat-related illness, so it’s important to know what you can do to prevent heat exhaustion and heat stroke.
 The San Antonio Metropolitan Health District has implemented the “Beat the Heat” campaign in order to educate the community of the dangers and precautions that can be taken during excessive heat.

 Below you will find basic information on heat injury prevention as well as resources available to the community to assist with staying cool.

 TIPS TO BEAT THE HEAT

 As temperatures begin to rise, be especially mindful of summertime activity, whether playing or working.
 To prevent heat-related illness

 Conduct outdoor work or exercise in the early morning or evening when it is cooler.
 Outdoor workers should drink plenty of water or electrolyte-replacement beverages and take frequent breaks in the shade or in an air-conditioned facility.
 Those unaccustomed to working or exercising in a hot environment need to start slowly and gradually increase heat exposure over several weeks.

 Check on the elderly.
 Take the initiative to visit seniors to look for signs of heat-related illnesses.
 It takes the elderly nearly twice the time of younger people to return to core body temperature after exposure to extreme temperatures.
 A phone call to the frail elderly is not sufficient to determine the condition of the senior or the home.

 Wear light-colored, loose fitting clothing that permits the evaporation of perspiration.